Audio equipment isn’t just a purchase — it’s an INVESTMENT.

 Apogee One vs Duet: The Best Portable Audio Interface

 Apogee is an industry leader in audio equipment.
 They create professional products for their clients.
 That doesn’t mean that all their products will be right for you, though.
-Today we’re examining the Apogee One and Duet in a little more detail.
+Today we’re examining the Apogee One vs Duet in a little more detail.

 The Apogee One is the ‘little brother’ of the Duet, the specs are slower on this than on its ‘big brother’ – the Duet.

 - Given the small size, this is the perfect product for on-the-go recording